coleifer/peewee/docs/new/writing.rst

 This will INSERT a new row into the database.
 The primary key will automatically be retrieved and stored on the model instance.

-Alternatively, instantiate the model and call :py:meth:`~Model.save`.
+Alternatively, instantiate the model and call :meth:`~Model.save`.
 The first call to ``save()`` on a new instance performs an INSERT:

 .. code-block:: pycon